woocommerce/woocommerce/readme.txt

 * Minor admin settings tidyup
 * Dutch translation has been updated
 * Cart is now more robust and supports custom data being stored, such as addons
-* Fix for 0 quanitiy
+* Fix for 0 quantity
 * add_to_cart shortcode
 * Improved order search
 * Option to unforce SSL checkout